chibbi/Tic-Tac-To/README.md

 it is currently getting its expansion to multiplayer via the UDP protocoll.

-#### I am pretty sure, that the way i use UDP is completly idiotic, and even though i dont want to use TCP, i probably will XD or i change it to be a peer to peer game (which makes more sense anyway, i just wanted to avoid it)
+#### currently writing my own UDP "Library" and stuff for that, when i am satisfied with that "Library", i will use it to create the Tic-Tac-To multiplayer.